seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Dylan:** Carl Icon's son.

-**Sean:** And he just kept him putting more and more money in.
+**Sean:** And he just kept on putting more and more money in.
 Right, so that was kind of like customer one or two.
-They had a background in slot machines, I think, the other kind of gaming.
+They had a background in slot machines, I think, the *other* kind of gaming.
 That's why they were in Nevada, and they were doing computer games, and it was poker.
 But anyway, they needed the networking bit, and they were like, well, we also need the other bit, which is we need to arrange these tournaments.
 So that led us into the online services bit.
 Yeah, "we'll do that too, we need a customer".

 **Dylan:** Yeah.
 Yeah.

-**Sean:** Us competing with GameSpy came in,  because we learned it wasn't enough for us to say "you can just go to GameSpy and they'll sell you that bet".
+**Sean:** Us competing with GameSpy came in,  because we learned it wasn't enough for us to say "you can just go to GameSpy and they'll sell you that bit".
 That wasn't flying, even with these guys.
 So that's what we really heard: "Have you guys tried to use GameSpy?
 It's unusable.
 It's a cobbled together collection of stuff."
 When you read it as code, there was no coding standard.
 It looked like it'd be written by different interns in different years.

 **Dylan:** To your point, I think it was originally just Quake server code.

 **Sean:** I think it was a standalone PC application to try to find other Quake servers.
 That's where it came from.
-And then it just had other bits added in - a bit of voice, a bit of leaderboards, all kind of working in a noncohesive of kind of way.
+And then it just had other bits added in - a bit of voice, a bit of leaderboards, all kind of working in a non-cohesive of kind of way.
 And around this time... when did it Xbox Live launch?
 Around...
 2003?

 **Dylan:** It was announced around about then, yeah.

 **Sean:** Xbox Live had launched, and it was excellent.
 Microsoft really knocked it out of the park in the design of this.
-It was a beautiful API, very well considered, compared to GameSpy, I mean, it was a very cohesive, and we looked at it and thought, from an engineering point of view, we wouldn't really change anything here.
+It was a beautiful API, very well considered, compared to GameSpy, I mean.
+It was a very cohesive, and we looked at it and thought, from an engineering point of view, we wouldn't really change anything here.
 This is a really nice API.
 And we thought, gee, people, you know, they've got this on Xbox, they're going to need something on PlayStation.
 So we thought: let's make something that's exactly the same.

 **Dylan:** Yeah, right.
 I remember this...

 **Sean:**  function for function, like API call for API call, we copied it, just with a different naming standard.
 But if there was a function that did something that had a certain signature, like you pass a certain set of parameters in on Xbox and get a certain kind of result, then we had the same thing, which made it possible to build your multiplayer for Xbox and all of your screens and all of your UI, and then just swap Demonware in on Playstation.
-That was MatchmakingPlus, that's what we called that.
+That was *Matchmaking+*, that's what we called that.

 **Dylan:** How ... how...

-**Sean:** That was MatchmakingPlus.
+**Sean:** That was Matchmaking+.
 That was around that era.

 **Dylan:** Hold on.
 How long did that take to get to?
 We were in 2004, so that means we probably announced that coming up to GDC 2005.